What are stinging insects?

-Preventing problems with these outdoor pests is difficult; a problem with stinging insects can pop up on any property.
+Preventing problems with stinging insects is difficult; a problem with these pests can pop up on any property.
 Stinging insects place their nests in sheltered hard-to-reach areas, so their presence usually isn't discovered until a large problem has already developed.
 If your property provides stinging insects with areas of shelter, food, and water (which most of our yards do), they will take advantage and build a nest or use it as a place to forage for food.

 Where will I find stinging insects?